qiscus/qiscus-chat-sdk-ios-sample/README.md

 ## How to Run
 To run this app without push notification, no need follow this step, just do `pod install`, but if you need to run with push notification you should follow these steps.

+Notes: `swift4.2 branch` for Swift 4.2, `master branch` for swift 5

 ### Step 1 : Get Your APP ID

 Firstly, you need to create your application in dashboard, by accessing this link [dashboard](https://www.qiscus.com/dashboard/login).
 You can create more than one APP ID.